-We all have cannabinoid receptors—CB1 and CB2—on the outer layer of our skin, the epidermis.
+We all have cannabinoid receptors — CB1 and CB2 — on the outer layer of our skin, the epidermis.
 Applying topicals to the skin activates the receptors, which can reduce skin issues such as pain, inflammation, itchiness, and temperature can be reduced.

-There are two distinct methods for administering cannabis through the skin.
-Topical use involves rubbing the formulation into the skin for a localized treatment.
+There are two distinct methods for administering marijuana through the skin.
+Topical use involves rubbing the formulation into the skin for localized treatment.
 Because the components of the cannabis plant are fat-soluble, topicals generally only penetrate a few layers of skin and won’t get you high or show up on a drug test.
 A good quality topical formula will start to work within 10 to 30 minutes and for 2-3 hours.

-On the other hand, transdermal products, usually patches, have chemical agents that help cannabis penetrate the skin and enter the bloodstream.
+On the other hand, transdermal products, usually patches, have chemical agents that help marijuana penetrate the skin and enter the bloodstream.
 According to Paula Vetter, RN, MSN, FNP, Holistic Nurse Practitioner & Certified Herbalist and Director, hempSMART Medical Advisory Board, chronic pain that is deep and constant— spinal stenosis, sciatica, and neuropathy for example— will benefit from this systemic treatment.
 If a patch contains THC, and most do, it may get you high, depending on the dosage and your individual tolerance.
 Transdermal patches are usually effective within 20-30 minutes and last for 8-24 hours.

-According to Wendy Pagaduan, a registered nurse and producer of Clean Coconut skin products, the results of topicals and transdermals can be cumulative.
-“If a patient is consistent with applying…2-3 times per day to the affected area, they will not only get relief from pain and redness, but likely their healing time will be shorter than prescribed options and over-the-counter commercial creams recommended by a dermatologist.”
+According to Wendy Pagaduan, a registered nurse, and producer of Clean Coconut skin products, the results of topicals and transdermals can be cumulative.
+“If a patient is consistent with applying…2-3 times per day to the affected area, they will not only get relief from pain and redness but likely their healing time will be shorter than prescribed options and over-the-counter commercial creams recommended by a dermatologist.”

 There are few large, double-blind clinical studies in the United States because of marijuana’s Schedule I status.
 That doesn’t mean there isn’t any information available.
-In PubMed there are more than 20,000 papers published on cannabis.
+In PubMed there are more than 20,000 papers published on marijuana.
 Still, it’s the general consensus that more definitive clinical research is needed.
 Studies that have been carried out often use lab mice as subjects.
 While this gives insight, it’s not ideal because mouse skin is far more absorbent than human skin.

 Private and government entities in Israel have been researching medical cannabis for decades and have made interesting discoveries about how cannabis can fight skin cancers and psoriasis.
 In Canada more investigators have joined the field since recreational legalization in 2018 and the government has increased funds, but the new studies are not focused on topicals.

 Some producers hope that research extends to the other ingredients often found in cannabis topicals.
 Unlike smoking pure flower, topicals usually contain ingredients like Arnica, Lavender, Mango Butter, Turmeric, Ginger, White Willow Bark, Aloe, Wintergreen, and others.
-The healing properties and interactions of these ingredients with cannabis are not always well understood.
+The healing properties and interactions of these ingredients with marijuana are not always well understood.

 Indeed, there is a general misconception that natural ingredients in a topical will work well together.
 Charlene Freedom, a certified natural health practitioner in Toronto, Canada, who holds workshops on making homemade cannabis topicals, says that’s not the case.
-For example, she’s found that beeswax blocks cannabinoids from penetrating skin.
+For example, she’s found that beeswax blocks cannabinoids from penetrating the skin.
 “We find it’s good in a balm, not a cream.”
 Nevertheless, you still find beeswax in some cannabis creams.

 Cannabis Oil or Snake Oil?